 You can use masonry paint on wood, but you should check on the product tin whether it’s suitable for exterior grade wooden surfaces like fences since wood is exposed to the elements and expands with temperature changes.
 Exterior masonry paint is ideal for outdoor areas.

-Before adding your paint on wood, it is recommended that you sand the fences, clean them off any moss or mould, and repair the fence of any cracks or significant holes.
-This way you’ll make sure you have a smooth canvas to start with, ensuring the paint and protection you add on top doesn’t look lumpy and uneven.
+Before adding your paint on wood, it is recommended that you sand the fences.
+Then clean them off any moss or mould, and repair the fence of any cracks or significant holes.
+This way you’ll make sure you have a smooth canvas to start with.
+This ensures the paint and protection you add on top doesn’t look lumpy and uneven.

 Once the cleaning is done, applying a primer is essential, which will provide the paint with an undercoat that moves with the wood to resist cracking/flaking, adding a layer of protection.
 You can then add another layer of primer once dried and move onto adding your masonry paint onto your fences.